ninjah187/ngx-mvu/README.md

   - Scale your projects effectively.
 This architecture is suitable for building entire applications or individual components, offering flexibility in implementation.
 - **Battle-Tested in Real-Life Applications**
   - Benefit from a comprehensive and battle-tested solution.
 This architecture has successfully powered the development of real-life applications, including large forms, interactive tables or hi-res image viewers.
+- **Well-suited for multi actors scenarios**
+  - Dealing with multiple actors or data producers like API polling, web workers or web sockets?
+MVU architecture works very well in all of these scenarios.

 ## Advanced concepts